-The Transportation Asset Management Plan (TAMP) outlines the Wisconsin Department of Transportation’s (WisDOT’s) efforts to keep Wisconsin’s portion of the National Highway System (NHS) safe, efficient, resilient, and in a state of good repair at minimal practicable cost.
+The Transportation Asset Management Plan (TAMP) outlines Wisconsin Department of Transportation’s (WisDOT’s) efforts to keep Wisconsin’s portion of the National Highway System (NHS) safe, efficient, resilient, and in a state of good repair at minimal practicable cost.

 The TAMP, required by 23 U.S.C.
 119(e)(1), is the result of applying robust asset management principles over a 10-year analysis period.